mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 ; DONE
 ```

-We use `display`, which doesn’t move to the next line after printing its argument:
+We use `display`, which doesn't move to the next line after printing its argument:

 ```scheme
 (define (show-addition x y)